SCECcode/ucvm_plotting/CONTRIBUTING.md

 ## Submitting an Issue

-Please open an issue if you want to ask a question about UCVM.
+Please open an issue if you want to ask a question about ucvm_plotting.

 * Please search through the past issues to see if your question or the bug has already been addressed
 * Please apply the correct tag to your issue so others can search

 If you want to submit a bug report, please provide the information below:
-* UCVM version, Python version, and Platform (Linux, Windows, Mac OSX, etc)
+* ucvm_plotting version, UCVM version, Python version, and Platform (Linux, Windows, Mac OSX, etc)
 * How did you install UCVM (Docker, from source...)
 * Please provide a short, complete, and correct example that demonstrates the issue.
 * If this broke in a recent update, please tell us when it used to work.